 We work with our shelter partners to bring back dogs who are ready to be adoption candidates for our program.

 Step 2: Transport the dogs to Saving Grace

-All animals that pass through Saving Grace are spayed or neutered.
-We have a heartworm treatment protocol for any dog that test positive.
-Most of our heartworm positive dogs recover and go on to live happy lives.
+All animals that com into our program are spayed or neutered. neutered.
+They receive vaccinations, deworming, microchips, and anything else required to make them a successful adoption candidate.
+We have a heartworm treatment protocol for any dog that tests positive and most of our heartworm positive dogs recover and go on to live happy lives.